MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-the-caller-id-for-a-user.md

 ## <a name="set-your-caller-id-policy-settings"></a>Establecer la configuración de la directiva de identificador de llamada

 > [!NOTE]
-> Para todos los valores de identificador de llamadas en Skype para los negocios en línea, debe utilizar Windows PowerShell y **no se puede utilizar** el **Skype para el centro de administración de negocios**.
+> For all of the Caller ID settings in Skype for Business Online, you must use Windows PowerShell and you **can't use** the **Skype for Business admin center**.

 ### <a name="verify-and-start-windows-powershell"></a>Verificar e iniciar Windows PowerShell